 After: Developed global program offices adhering to a “1 Company, 1 Goal” mindset and led teams in solving mission-critical issues and delivering major improvements in engineering and product complexity reduction.

-Following the above-mentioned guidelines will make sure that you get on the good side of the recruiters and make sure that you have something to converse about in an interview which will make the interview go on longer that will help them get to know you better thus, increasing the chances of you getting hired.
+Following the above-mentioned guidelines will make sure that you get on the good side of the recruiters and make sure that you have something to converse about in an interview.
+This will make the interview go on longer that will help them get to know you better.
+Hence, increasing the chances of you getting hired.
 Showing that you fit in a company is about showing that you are interested in the position offered at the company but in the company as well.
 Let us know if the article helped you understand how to go about building a culturally fit resume in the comments below!
 All the best!